 To learn more about real estate crowdfunding, download your free eBook today and receive the tips, insights, and market trends that can help you make the most out of your investments.

-Senior debt owners have priority over mezzanine debt owners and equity holders when a project should get into financial problems.
-Because of this priority, which means higher security, senior debt offers a lower return rate.
-This usually varies between 3 - 8%, hence it’s the cheapest way to fund a project for developers and sponsors.
+Senior debt owners have priority over the project’s cash flows over mezzanine debt owners and equity holders.
+This means senior debt investors are the first to have their capital paid back and are the first to receive compensation if the project encounters financial difficulties.
+Because of this priority, which means higher security and lower risk, senior debt offers a lower rate of return.
+This usually varies between 3 - 8%, hence it is the cheapest way to fund a project for developers and sponsors.

 Debt/Loan Investments Summary